ronnymees/introduction_to_prototyping/docs/61_frontend_vue/README.md

 ```

 :::tip 💡Note
-Note that we have provided a *key* attribute (*product.id*) for our product items.
+* Note that we have provided a *key* attribute (*product.id*) for our product items.
 The key (product.id) tells Vue how to figure out wich DOM node to change when *products* update.
 Thus, when dynamically editing the list, and removing/adding elements, you should always pass an identifier in list to prevent issues.
+* On large screen like a laptop this is visualized in the center of the screen, to have this on the top left of the screen just remove the media query in the file `main.css`.
 :::

 ## Modifying components